GM says won't sell Opel; Peugeot alliance on track

-FRANKFURT General Motors (GM.N) reaffirmed its commitment to its ailing European arm Opel, rejecting on Friday speculation it might be interested in disposing of the loss-making brand to rival Fiat FIA.MI.
+FRANKFURT Oct 5 General Motors reaffirmed its commitment to its ailing European arm Opel, rejecting on Friday speculation it might be interested in disposing of the loss-making brand to rival Fiat.

 "Opel is not for sale.
 GM fully stands behind Opel," GM Vice Chairman Stephen Girsky said in a brief statement sent by email.

-Earlier on Friday, Italian daily Il Sole-24 Ore wrote in an unsourced report that Fiat FIA.MI Chief Executive Sergio Marchionne is ready to buy Opel if GM's alliance with France's Peugeot (PEUP.PA) dissolves.
+Earlier on Friday, Italian daily Il Sole-24 Ore wrote in an unsourced report that Fiat Chief Executive Sergio Marchionne is ready to buy Opel if GM's alliance with France's Peugeot dissolves.

 "Opel is a fully integrated part of GM's global footprint and vital for GM's future success in Europe.
 The GM-PSA alliance is fully on track," Girsky said in the statement.